bcat/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/bcat/readme.md

-# bcat's 60% ANSI Tsangan HHKB layout
+# bcat's 60% ANSI Tsangan layout with split Backspace and Right Shift

 This is a Tsangan/HHKB (split Backspace, split Right Shift) layout based on the [traditional HHKB layout](https://hhkb.io/layout/) with some custom [DIP